marklchaves/caughtmyeye/_photography/maldives.md

 ---

 <p class="p-wrapper">
-  <span class="dropcap clearfix">t</span>ypical photographs of the maldives are bursting with azure seas and skies.
+  <span class="dropcap clearfix">t</span>ypical photographs of the maldives are bursting with azure seas and skies. i didn't see the maldives the way most people do.
 </p>

 {% include gallery id="gallery1" %}